prit-hvi/osi-can-groupc/Activity 2(High fidelity Design Exploration)/readme.md

 .
 A jpeg version of our usability questionaire

 .
+A mobile usability questionaire word document with answers gotten from users.

+.
 A document containing our design ideas for our HFP's using principles of people centered design

 .
 A folder containing user story maps created using stories on board both the pdf and png format

-.
-It also contains a document containing both our usability questionaire and also general design questions with some answer gotten from users
+Extra note: We were not sure if we were to upload usability questionaire for desktop and mobile so we just uploaded only for mobile just to be on a safe side